-To make sure this dish is perfect, use your favorite pasta sauce.
-Any sauce will do, as long as you like it.
+To make sure this dish is perfect, use your favorite tomato sauce.
 Mediocre sauce will ruin the dish.

 Serve with pasta or on a bun.
 These make superb meatball sandwiches.
 The best part, you don’t need to do much to create a perfect meatball sandwich – just scoop up a couple of meatballs together with the sauce and the cheese, plop on a bun and enjoy.

 - 1 lb ground pork butt

 - 1/2 cup fresh Italian bread crumbs soaked in milk or water and torn into small pieces (dry, unseasoned bread crumbs will work too)